nagarajankannan/local-tunnel-manager/README.md

 lt-manager --port 5000 --subdomain mytestdomain

 ## others
-you can use `pm2 ls` and know the lt-manager status
+you can use `pm2 ls` if you have installed pm2 globally or else you can use `lt-manager ls` to know the tunnel status.